epfl-ada/ada-2023-project-onsecalme123/README.md

 - What events' movies receive the highest ```rating``` average from the public?
 The higher the rating, the higher the interest of the public in the topic (or in this case event) that the movies discuss.
 - How many people were involved and concerned about the rating of a movie (the ```vote count```)?
 Events whose movies are rated by more people may have had a higher importance for society.
 - Can we observe a significant difference in the average ```popularity``` of movies belonging to certain events?
 Higher popularity of movies indicates a bigger impact of the event in the society.
 - Is there a significant difference between positive and negative emotional impact of movies depending on events?
-Can we analyse the emotianal impacts by evaluating written movie reviews by ```sentiment analysis```?
+Can we analyse the emotional impacts by evaluating written movie reviews by ```sentiment analysis```?

 ## Additional Datasets 📈